PsiPhiDelta/TOVExtravaganza/README.md

 ### Scenario: Analyze 6 Quark Matter EOS Models

 You have 6 raw EOS files in `inputRaw/Batch/` with different parameters (CSC and RGNJL series from [arXiv:2411.04064](https://arxiv.org/abs/2411.04064)).
+The RGNJL tables are from the [RG-NJL-EoS-tables](https://github.com/marcohof/RG-NJL-EoS-tables) repository.
 Let's process them all efficiently.

 ### Step 1: Batch Convert to Code Units